alanjameschapman/fruity-fun/README.md

 The first main hurdle I faced was accessing the fruit1 and fruit2 variables.
 I needed to access these from the checkAnswers function but the fruit values were assigned within the scope of the displayEasyQuestion function.
 I believe the problem would have been easiest to solve by assigning these in the global scope but this is bad practice.

 I spent a long time trying to pass these as parameters from one function to the next.
 Chrome devtools proved particularly useful here, as I was able to step through my code and pinpoint exactly when the variables vanished from Scope, although I ultimately failed to carry them through to the checkAnswers function.
 Eventually I realised I could access these from the DOM using a combination of parseInt, getElementsById, and using unique IDs within the HTML which had itself been created using template litorals.

+I also had a struggled to pass through gameMode from the event listener, but eventually solved this using the .firstchold method to get from the DOM.

 ### Peer review